 Alisha Williams is a Staff Attorney with the Sylvia Rivera Law Project, and the Director of SRLP’s Prisoner Justice Project.
-Alisha is a former SRLP legal intern and long time Collective Member.
-She is thankful for both of those opportunities, as they made her the snarky radical queer she is today.
 After graduating from Cardozo Law School, Alisha moved to Philadelphia where she remained committed to performing prisoner justice work and community organizing before returning to NYC to join the SRLP staff.
 Alisha’s work allows her to engage in community organizing for prison abolition while seeking immediate institutional changes to provide access to safer correctional housing for trans* community members.
 Through her own writing and speaking engagements she seeks to center the voices of trans* community members who are incarcerated.
 Please check out writings from incarcerated members of SRLP’s Prisoner Advisory Committee at http://srlp.org/category/pac/

-Before joining SRLP as the Director of Grassroots Fundraising, Avi Cummings spent several years organizing for racial justice and white anti-racist education, prison abolition, economic justice and wealth redistribution, and queer and trans organizing from Western Massachusetts to Madison, Wisconsin, and now in NYC.
+Before joining SRLP as the Director of Grassroots Fundraising, Avi Cummings spent several years organizing for racial justice and white anti-racist education, prison abolition, wealth redistribution, and queer and trans organizing from Western Massachusetts to Madison, Wisconsin, and now in NYC.
 Avi loves climbing and reading tarot, and dreams about hiking everywhere.